DINESHVC33/TO---DO-LIST-REACT-APP-/README.md

 # TO-DO-LIST-REACT-APP
 # React app using  Node.js, Express.json, and MongoDB Atlas Project in Visual Studio Code

-This README file provides an overview and instructions for setting up a project that combines React for the frontend, Node.js with Express for the backend server, and MongoDB Atlas for the database using Visual Studio Code as the development environment.
+This README file provides an overview and instructions for setting up the TO DO LIST REACT APP that combines React for the frontend, Node.js with Express for the backend server, and MongoDB Atlas for the database using Visual Studio Code as the development environment.

 ## Prerequisites